The Gandy-Hyland functional and a hitherto unknown computational aspect of Nonstandard Analysis

-and $\HAC_{\INT}$ yields standard $g$ such that $l=g(n,k)$ in the previous formula.
-Use primitive recursion to define the \emph{standard} function $h^{1}$ such that $h(0):=F(0,M)$ and $h(k+1):=g(k, h(k))$.
+Now use primitive recursion to define the \emph{standard} function $h^{1}$ such that $h(0):=F(0,M)$ and $h(k+1):=g(k, h(k))$.
 By the definition of $h$, we have $F(n, M)\leq h(n)$ for standard $n$, proved by quantifier-free induction (of the non-external variety).
 As $h(n)$ is standard for standard $n$, \eqref{EI} implies the consequent of \textsf{(ExInd)}. \end{proof} Note that the same proof goes through for variations of \textup{(\textsf{ExInd})}, e.g.\ if the induction hypothesis involves $(\forall k\leq n)(\st(F(k,M)))$ instead of $\st(F(n,M))$.
-Note that \textsf{(ExInd)} also follows directly from \textsf{IA}$^{\st}$, but the latter cannot be included in fragments of $\P$ based on \textsf{E-PRA}$^{\omega}$ (See \cite{kohlenbach2}*{\S2}). \begin{cor} The system $\P\setminus\{ \textsf{\textup{IA}}^{\st}\}+\STP$ proves $\BI_{0}^{\st}$. \end{cor} We now formulate \emph{external bar induction}, which is nothing more than bar induction on the external standardness predicate. \begin{princ}[\textsf{EBI}] For standard $F^{(0\times 0)\di 0}$ and $M\in \Omega$, if
+Note that \textsf{(ExInd)} also follows directly from \textsf{IA}$^{\st}$, but the latter cannot be included in fragments of $\P$ based on \textsf{E-PRA}$^{\omega}$ (See \cite{kohlenbach2}*{\S2}).